EQAR/deqar-docs/docs/DEQAR_overview.md

 - QF-EHEA levels
 - institution website

-*The minimum data needed to create a record is: name official, country of institution and website (the URL of domain).*
+*Note: the minimum data needed to create a record is: name official, country of institution and website (the URL of domain).*

 Institution data created by agencies is managed according to similar principles as data harvested from ETER/OrgReg: